Kairos Communications

 Kairos Communications is a not-for-profit media production and training company based in Maynooth, Co.
 Kildare, Ireland.
 It has produced programmes for multiple channels and other clients, and has its own studios.

 History

 Kairos was set up in 1983 by the Irish branch of the Society of the Divine Word, in Maynooth, Co.
 Kildare.
 Fr Michael Melvin SVD, was the founder of Kairos.
-Kairos was the name of a magazine produced by the Divine Word Missionaries for schools, in the 1970s and the Communications company grew out of that.
+Kairos (Greek καιρός, "the right time") was the name of a magazine produced by the Divine Word Missionaries for schools, in the 1970s and the Communications company grew out of that.
 Kairos started producing religious programming for RTE in the 1990s first when it produced the 'Prayer at Bedtime'.
 In 1990, the Karios Communications Institute, commenced a one-year media course, this developed into a Diploma and Higher Diploma in Christian Communications and Media, accredited by Maynooth.

 New studios and facilities for Kairos were officially opened by President Mary McAleese on 11 December 1998.